csulbying/2018Spring/01-setup/setup.md

 ```

 Then in VS Code command line or your OS terminal window, run `npm start` and it runs as before.

+When everything works, it is a good idea to commit and push the changes.